evolvingstuff/vdw2/content/posts/bariatric-surgery-and-vitamin-d-many-studies.md

  &nbsp;&nbsp;  **<span style="color:orange;">48 lbs</span>**  lost if <30 ng of Vitamin D

-Note: Might not have needed surgery if <a href="/posts/obese-lost-more-weight-on-diet-if-added-50000-iu-of-vitamin-d-weekly-many-rctswe-iu-of-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Obese lost more weight on diet if added 50,000 IU of vitamin D weekly – many RCTs|weight loss plan + weekly 50,000 IU of Vitamin D">Obese lost more weight on diet if added 50,000 IU of vitamin D weekly – many RCTs|weight loss plan + weekly 50,000 IU of Vitamin D</a>
+Note: Might not have needed surgery if <a href="/posts/obese-lost-more-weight-on-diet-if-added-50000-iu-of-vitamin-d-weekly-many-rcts" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Obese lost more weight on diet if added 50,000 IU of vitamin D weekly – many RCTs">weight loss plan + weekly 50,000 IU of Vitamin D</a>

 <!-- {maketoc Title=""} -->